vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/advanced/pwa.md

 The theme provides progressive web app support [^pwa-intro] via built-in <ProjectLink name="pwa2">`vuepress-plugin-pwa2`</ProjectLink>, and it’s disabled by default.

-[^pwa-intro]: **PWA introduction**

-    PWA, full name Progressive Web app.
-PWA standard is stipulated by W3C.

-    It allows sites to install the site as an App on supported platform through a browser that supports this feature.

 ::: info

 `vuepress-theme-hope` passes `plugins.pwa` in theme options as plugin options to `vuepress-plugin-pwa2`.